salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 # error.ClientTimeout

-The client has timed out.
-Use sf deploy metadata resume to resume watching this deploy.
+The command has timed out, although the deployment is still running.
+Use "sf deploy metadata resume" to resume watching the deployment.

 # error.Conflicts